sivasankarreddyvari/experience_in_CITPL/README.md

 	It is developed by using osCommerce and it has got many features like multilingual, administration/backend functionality, customer/frontend functionality, product functionality, payment functionality,  shipping functionality and tax functionality.

 	Duties Performed:
-	Understand and code the specifications given by client.
+		-Understand and code the specifications given by client.
-	Prepare unit test plan and test cases for the project involved on.
+		-Prepare unit test plan and test cases for the project involved on.
-	Develop and test the requirements.
+		-Develop and test the requirements.
-	Tracked and Resolved the bugs raised on time.
+		-Tracked and Resolved the bugs raised on time.
-	Delivered quality code to client on time without any delays.
+		-Delivered quality code to client on time without any delays.

 	Environment: Php, JavaScript, HTML, MYSQL and LINUX.